knudvaneeden/ddd/GREPSEMWARE/readmegrepsemware.txt

     included, so has be performed by yourself, by downloading and installing these from the Internet

-    So you will have to install the relevant for your grep implementations (e.g. only GNU).
+    So you will have to install the relevant for you grep implementations (e.g. only GNU).

 3. -Further do you have to put the full path to TSE Semware